isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Configuration flags are:

--  ``reservations-in-subnet`` - enables in-pool host reservation types.
+-  ``reservations-in-subnet`` - when set to true, it enables in-pool host reservation types.
 This setting is the default value, and is the safest and most flexible.
 However, as all checks are conducted, it is also the slowest.
    It does not check against global reservations.
+This flag defaults to true.

--  ``reservations-out-of-pool`` - allows only out-of-pool host reservations.
-   With this setting in place, the server assumes that all host reservations are for addresses that do not belong to the dynamic pool.
+-  ``reservations-out-of-pool`` - when set to true, it allows only out-of-pool host reservations.
+In this case the server assumes that all host reservations are for addresses that do not belong to the dynamic pool.
 Therefore, it can skip the reservation checks when dealing with in-pool addresses, thus improving performance.
 Do not use this mode if any reservations use in-pool addresses.
 Caution is advised when using this setting; Kea does not sanity-check the reservations against ``reservations-out-of-pool`` and misconfiguration may cause problems.
+This flag defaults to false.

 -  ``reservations-global`` - allows global host reservations.
 With this setting in place, the server searches for reservations for a client among the defined